Cork Premier Senior Hurling Championship: History

 In the 131 championships prior to 2020, many different championship formats were used.
 These include straight knockout, divisional formats, group stages, double-elimination and triple-elimination.

-Current

-Development

 On 2 April 2019, a majority of 136 club delegates voted to restructure the championship.
 The new format led to the splitting of the championship in two and the creation of the Cork Premier Senior Championship and the Cork Senior A Championship.

-Overview
+Current

 Group stage: The 12 club teams are divided into three groups of four.
-Over the course of the group stage, which features one game in April and two games in August, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
+Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
-The top two teams in each group qualify for the quarter-finals.
+The top two teams in each group are then ranked 1-6 with the top team receiving a bye to the semi-finals and the teams ranked 2-6 progressing to the quarter-finals.

-Divisional and colleges section: University College Cork, Cork Institute of Technology and the divisional sides compete in a separate section, with one team qualifying for the knock-out stage.
+Divisional and colleges section: The colleges and divisional sides compete in a separate section, with one team qualifying for the quarter-finals.

-Preliminary quarter-finals: Two lone preliminary quarter-finals feature the three third-placed teams from the group stage and the winners of the divisional and colleges section.
-Two teams qualify for the next round.

-Quarter-finals: The four quarter-finals feature the six teams from the group stage and the two preliminary quarter-final winners.
-Four teams qualify for the next round.
+Quarter-finals: The three quarter-finals feature the teams ranked 2-6 from the group stage and the divisional/colleges section winner.
+Three teams qualify for the next round.

-Semi-finals: The two semi-finals feature four teams.
+Semi-finals: The two semi-finals feature four teams; the three quarter-final winners and the top-ranked team from the group stage.
 Two teams qualify for the next round.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.